On unbalanced difference bodies and Godbersen's conjecture: Introduction

 \begin{cor} For any convex body $K\subset \RR^n$ it holds that

 or equivalently

 \end{cor}

-So for any convex body $K$, the Godbersen conjecture for $K$ is true ``on average'' over all the mixed volumes.
+So for any convex body $K$, Godbersen's conjecture for $K$ is true ``on average'' over all the mixed volumes.
 Of course, the fact that it holds true on average was known before, but with a different kind of average.
 Indeed, the Rogers-Shephard inequality \eqref{eq:rs_mvol} for the difference body can be rewritten as

 The new average in Corollary \ref{cor-average-uniform} is a uniform one, which gives us additional information.
-It implies, for instance that the median of the sequence $( {\binom{n}{j}}^{-1}{V(K[j], -K[n-j])})_{j=1}^{n-1}$ is less than two, so that at least for one half of the indices $j=1,2,\ldots, n-1$, the mixed volumes satisfy Godbersen's conjecture up to a factor of $2$.
+It implies, for instance, that the median of the sequence $( {\binom{n}{j}}^{-1}{V(K[j], -K[n-j])})_{j=1}^{n-1}$ is less than two, so that at least for one half of the indices $j=1,2,\ldots, n-1$, the mixed volumes satisfy Godbersen's conjecture up to a factor of $2$.
 More generally, apply Markov's inequality for the uniform measure on $\{1, \ldots, n-1\}$ to obtain:

 \begin{cor} For any convex body $K\subset \RR^n$ with $\vol(K)=1$, for at least $k$ of the indices $j=1,2,\ldots n-1$ it holds that \end{cor}

 Also, using the fact that $V(K[n]) = V(-K[n]) = \vol(K)$ and dividing through by $\lambda$, one can reformulate \eqref{eq:thm_mvol_avg} as